Why Is Boudoir Photography So Expensive? The Real Cost Explained

 So many people spend thousands of dollars on wedding photos, newborn photos, without really questioning it as much as they question this.
 So many people spend thousands a year on coffee, on takeout.
 On beauty industry stuff.
 It's a given.

 I know I myself get a coffee every single day because of ritual, even though I have a coffee machine at home.
+Since making coffee at home the last year, we have saved quite a lot of money.

 So why are you delaying starting this healing process with your body, with your soul?